Ashidhi/Ashidhi/README.md

 <tr border="none">
 <td width="50%" align="left">
 <p>
-⭐I am a Data Science undergraduate student at Plymouth University, eager to build strong skills in Python, Machine Learning, and Artificial Intelligence.

-⭐ Passionate about exploring data and uncovering meaningful patterns that drive informed decisions.
+⭐ Currently diving deep into Data Science at Plymouth University.

+⭐ Enthralled by the art of extracting stories hidden within data.

+⭐ Committed to mastering Python, Machine Learning, and AI with curiosity and rigor.

-⭐ Continuously learning new technologies and tools to stay updated in this fast-evolving field.
+⭐ Always exploring emerging tools and innovative techniques to stay ahead.

-⭐ Dedicated to turning complex data into clear, actionable insights through analysis and visualization.

-⭐ Always motivated to grow both personally and professionally, embracing challenges with a positive mindset.
 </p>
 </td>
 <td width="50%" align="center">